 How early can I apply for an Uzbekistan visa?

-You can apply for an Uzbekistan visa up to 90 days in advance, either online or at the embassy.
+You can apply for an Uzbekistan visa up to 90 days in advance, if online or up to 180 days at the embassy.

 Does my Uzbekistan visa expire?

 Uzbekistan tourist visa are fixed-date visas, meaning that you must exit on or before the day of expiration, which will be listed on the visa itself.

 If you are given the 30-day visa but choose not to enter on Day 1, you still must exit on or before the expiration date listed, or you could face fines and deportation.